GustavoRSSilva/work-docs-abc/docs/BRAG_JOURNAL.md

 - Voice my opinion on the best practices of agile methodologies.
 Guide on how to divide the team as it gets bigger.
 (Week 1)
 - Implemented the new modal (trade instructions modal) - introduced the modal in the review, with great results (https://appliedblockchain.atlassian.net/browse/DSX-2799) (Week 3)
 -  Implemented the new modal (trade instructions accept and fill modal) - introduced the modal in the review, with great results (https://appliedblockchain.atlassian.net/browse/DSX-2718, https://appliedblockchain.atlassian.net/browse/DSX-2720) (Week 5)
+-  On my SLA day, took the initiative and opened a PR for a BUG (week 8)

 ## Collaboration & mentorship:
 - Guide Vince on the first tickets and help him understand and setup the project (https://appliedblockchain.atlassian.net/browse/DSX-2903).
 (Week 4)